etsangsplk/registry-oauth-server/README.md

 Privilege is checked in real-time, when the request is recieved.

 More granular permission checking can be implemented by modifying the function `get_allowed_actions` in [app.py](app.py).
-`typ` is the type of action, most commonly 'repository'. `name` is the name of the repository.
+`type` is the type of action, most commonly 'repository'. `name` is the name of the repository.

 OAuth spec details here: https://docs.docker.com/registry/spec/auth/token/